 - H12 / H14: These are “half-hard” states.
 They are good for simple bending or flat signs.

 - H18: This is fully hard.
-It is used when the disc must remain very rigid.

 Size and Dimensional Range